awsdocs/amazon-transcribe-developer-guide/doc_source/API_streaming_StartStreamTranscription.md

  ** [LanguageCode](#API_streaming_StartStreamTranscription_RequestSyntax) **   <a name="transcribe-streaming_StartStreamTranscription-request-LanguageCode"></a>
 Indicates the language used in the input audio stream\.
-Valid Values:` en-GB en-US fr-CA fr-FR es-US`
+Valid Values: `en-AU en-GB en-US es-US fr-CA fr-FR`

  ** [MediaEncoding](#API_streaming_StartStreamTranscription_RequestSyntax) **   <a name="transcribe-streaming_StartStreamTranscription-request-MediaEncoding"></a>
 The encoding used for the input audio\.